chrishumboldt/Webplate/README.md

 * [Documentation](#documentation)

 ## Getting Started
-Simply drop the Rocket directory into your web project and include the start.js file before your ending body tag.
+Simply drop the Rocket directory into your project and include the start.js file before your ending body tag.
 Below is an example of this and note that an id of **rocket** is required.

 ```html
 <body style="display:none;">